Lingbing/STpred/README.md

-# Spatio-temporal prediction
+# Spatio-temporal Prediction

-Using hierachical model and ensemble method to improve the prediction accuracy for spatio-temppral data, especiall when there is seasonal pattern and inflated zero values in the data.
+This project utilises hierachical model and ensemble prediction to improve the accuracy for (out-sample) predicting spatio-temporal data, especiall when there is seasonality and zero-inflation in the data.